 Who can be tested?

 The anti-doping rules apply to all athletes who hold a license or membership of a club or federation affiliated with Swiss Olympic.
 They also apply to athletes participating in competitions held by such organizations.
-As a result, all of these athletes may be subject to testing at any time.
+This means that all of these athletes may be selected for testing at any time.

 Who is permitted to conduct tests?